How to Enable Application Performance Monitoring¶

 .
 Edit the logging.conf

-.
-Save and restart DataKit.
-For more details about the log collector and log pipeline slicing, refer to the documentation Logs.
+, save and restart DataKit.
+For more details about log collectors and log pipeline splitting, please refer to the document Logs.

 cd /usr/local/datakit/conf.d/log/